Hassan-Brar/ChatBot/README.md

 # Individual Project

-## To use ChatBotWithWordnet.py you need to pip install vaderSentiment, NLTK, and tkinter
-## To user ChatBotWitPyDictionary.py you need to pip install PyDictionary, vaderSentiment, NLTK, and tkinter

 This is a project to create a functional chatbot for COSC 310.
 The user should be able to hold basic conversation with the bot about sports.
 The role the agent will take is that of a friend, and the user can ask the agent questions about sports.
-This bot was built off of the previous bot created in assignment 2.
-ChatBot.ipynb was migrated to ChatBot.py, see commits to Chatbot.ipynb to see original structure of code before it was migrated and the contributors
 This program uses modified code from https://github.com/nltk/nltk/blob/develop/nltk/chat/util.py which is open source.

+## New Features
-New features have been implemented in this bot, including POS tagging, sentiment analysis, entity recognition, and synonym recognition.
+New features have been implemented in this bot, including a Wikipedia API and a Twitter API

-Sentiment analysis adds to the bot by analyzing the user input, judging the overall sentiment, and providing an appropriate response if necessary.
-This was done by using the 'SentimentIntensityAnalyzer' function from the 'vaderSentiment' tool.
-When the user inputs a question/phrase, it is assigned a numerical value based on the overall sentiment (positive is a generally nice input, negative is a generally mean input).
-If the phrase is negative, the bot will get angry and tell the user it wasn't nice.
+# Wikipeadia API

+In order to run the wikipedia API, you will need first run "pip install wikipedia".
+The wikipedia API adds to the bots intelligence and is activated by the user asking in the format 'what is __', where the blank is the topic the bot searches wikipedia for

 Example convo: